 3. Be honest and transparent

-It is important to be upfront and honest with your customers throughout their conversational AI experience.
+It is important to be upfront and honest with your customers throughout their virtual agent experience.
 This usually starts with your bot identifying itself as an AI-powered Virtual Assistant, and often includes details on how they will use data to provide a better customer experience.
 A good way to do this is to have your bot start each interaction by introducing itself and what it can help with.
 This way, the customer knows who they are speaking with and can choose whether or not to continue the interaction.
 Another way to reduce any distrust towards your AI is to have as much information about the workings of your bot available, if at all possible.
 It is much easier to trust a bot’s conclusion if you are able to see or understand the basics of how it arrived at that conclusion.

 4. Maintain a human-like presence